 Self-employed people in Germany are spoilt for choice when it comes to health insurance.
 Are you looking for health insurance for freelancers in Germany?
 Then read this overview of health insurances in Germany (and what might work best for you!).

-Self-employed or freelancers can freely choose between the statutory (aka public) health insurance funds and private health insurance.
+Self-employed or freelancers can freely choose between the public and private health insurance in Germany.

 It is hard to say which type of health insurance is best for freelancers in Germany but it strongly depends on the personal, professional and family situation of the freelancer.